FrankShi9/frankshi9.github.io/_pages/about.md

 ## News
 [Dec.
 2022] Our paper: Deep Learning Based Infrared Thermal Image Analysis of Complex Pavement Defect Conditions Considering Seasonal Effect is published in MDPI Sensors!
+[May.
+2022] Our paper: Realtime Mask Detection of Kitchen Staff Using YOLOv5 and Edge Computing is preprinted in ICCCR 2023 Conference Proceedings!
+[June.
+2022] Our paper: Automatic Damage Detection of Pavement through DarkNet Analysis of Digital, IR, and MSX Images is accepted in Elsevier Measurement!

 ## Publications
 [Dec.
 2022] Deep Learning Based Infrared Thermal Image Analysis of Complex Pavement Defect Conditions Considering Seasonal Effect